wilki2021/tssbutil/README.md

 GUI only and the output is in verbose log files.
 The tssbutil framework uses [pywinauto](http://code.google.com/p/pywinauto/) to enable a user to run a TSSB script via a Python function invocation.
-It also provides a parser that converts TSSB output to an intuitive hierarchical data model.
+It also provides a parser that converts TSSB output to an intuitive hierarchical data model (see documentation in `tssbrun.py`.

 ## Installation